Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 Here are a few important facts about partitioning assets in Hornbill:

-* **Each asset record can only be allocated to one partition**.
-You cannot allocate an asset to more than one partition.
+* **Asset records**.
+An asset record can only be allocated to one partition.
-* **Types and categories can also only be allocated to one partition**.
-But asset types and asset categories can exist with the *same names* in multiple partitions.
+* **Types and categories**.
+Types and categories can only be allocated to one partition.
+However, different **types** and **categories** with the same names can exist in multiple partitions.
-* **Unpartitioned Assets**.
+* **Unpartitioned assets**.
 Assets not assigned to a specific partition will reside in the unpartitioned asset container.
 The *Un-partitioned Assets* allocation is only visible once you have enabled partitions.
 * **Work on one partition per browser tab**.
 Asset managers and viewers can see assets from only one partition at a time.
 To work on multiple partitions side by side, open multiple browser tabs.
 * **Restricting access**.
 You restrict access to partitioned records by user or role.
 * **Partitioning is not backwards compatible**.
 This means that it only applies to requests logged after a partitions is created, as the Partition ID is assigned during request creation.